jpl-btc/WakeUpContract/Readme.md

 <!-- ROADMAP -->

-## Roadmap
+## Features Roadmap

 - [x] Start the proyect
-- [ ] Single person usage with no check on wake up time.
+- [x] Single person usage with no check on wake up time.
 "Trust the user"
 - [ ] Single person usage with a check time.
 - [ ] Add additional stuff
 - [ ] Make the front-end beautiful.